rust-lang/rust/text/0000-conservative-impl-trait.md

 `abstract Trait`, but this would add a verbosity overhead for a feature that will be used somewhat commonly.

-#### Semantics
+## Semantics

 The core semantics of the feature is described below.

-Note that the sections after this one go into more detail on some of the design decisions, and that it is likely for most of the mentioned limitations to be lifted at some point in the future.
+Note that the sections after this one go into more detail on some of the design decisions, and that **it is likely for many of the mentioned limitations to be lifted at some point in the future**.
+For clarity, we'll separately categories the *core semantics* of the feature (aspects that would stay unchanged with future extensions) and the *initial limitations* (which are likely to be lifted later).

-- `@Trait` may only be written at return type position of a freestanding or inherent-impl function, not in trait definitions, closure traits, function pointers, or any non-return type position.
+**Core semantics**:

-- The function body can return values of any type that implements Trait, but all return values need to be of the same type.
+- If a function returns `@Trait`, its body can return values of any type that implements `Trait`, but all return values need to be of the same type.

 - As far as the typesystem and the compiler is concerned, the return type outside of the function would not be a entirely "new" type, nor would it be a simple type alias.
-Rather, its semantic would be very similar to that of _generic type paramters_ inside a function, with small differences caused by being an _output_ rather than an _input_ of the function.
+Rather, its semantics would be very similar to that of _generic type paramters_ inside a function, with small differences caused by being an _output_ rather than an _input_ of the function.

   - The type would be known to implement the specified traits.
-  - The type would not be known to implement any other trait, with the exception of OIBITS and default traits like `Sized`.
+  - The type would not be known to implement any other trait, with the exception of OIBITS (aka "auto traits") and default traits like `Sized`.
   - The type would not be considered equal to the actual underlying type.
-  - The type would not be allowed to be implemented on.
+  - The type would not be allowed to appear as the Self type for an `impl` block.
-  - The type would be unnameable, just like closures and function items.

 - Because OIBITS like `Send` and `Sync` will leak through an abstract return type, there will be some additional complexity in the compiler due to some non-local type checking becoming necessary.

-- The return type has a identity based on all generic parameters the function body is parametrized by, and by the location of the function in the module system.
+- The return type has an identity based on all generic parameters the function body is parametrized by, and by the location of the function in the module system.
 This means type equality behaves like this:

   ```rust
   fn foo<T: Trait>(t: T) -> @Trait {
       t